LuoZhhh/zihanluo.github.io/_pages/about.md

 Hello, I am Zihan Luo, a CS Ph.D. candidate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/) (HUST).
 I am fortunate to be supervised by Professor [Hong Huang](https://faculty.hust.edu.cn/honghuang/en/index.htm) and Senior Researcher [Jianxun Lian](https://www.microsoft.com/en-us/research/people/jialia/).
 Before that, I received my Bachelor degree in Electronic Engineering from HUST in 2020, and was fortunate to be advised by Professor [Rui Yin](https://rayin-saber.github.io/yinrui.github.io/) from 2019-2020.

-My research interests include graph representation learning and Large Language Models (LLM).
+My research interests include graph representation learning and Large Language Models (LLM), especially on topics like fairness and bias.
 I have published several papers at the top international AI conferences and journals with total Google Scholar citations 20+.

 # 🔥 News